 Try this for yourself.
 Self-assess against this list, making a note of those Characteristics of Self-Actualization you honestly feel you lack.
 Then you can simply use those notes as a blueprint for the qualities to work on in your preferred personal development process.

 Some suggestions for effective personal development processes to help you embrace these 13 Characteristics of Self-Actualization are: hypnosis, NLP, Tapping, Psycho-Therapy, Counselling, and Life Coaching.
-Of course it would be beneficial to use a coach/practitioner like myself who fully understands self-actualization.

 The “better” culture gratifies all basic human needs and permits self-actualization.
 The “poorer” cultures do not.
 The same is true for education.
 To the extent that it fosters growth toward self-actualization, it is “good” education – Toward a Psychology of Being by Abraham H. Maslow

 Self-actualizers (SAs) are able to judge situations correctly and honestly.
 They are very sensitive to the fake and dishonest and are free to see reality ‘as it is’.

 2. Increased Acceptance of Self, of Others and of Nature.